BobbyLumpkin/UsefulMaterialsForLearners/README.md

 ## Who is this for?

 In short?
 Anybody interested in math/stats/data science and analytics.
 The materials I plan to post here will probably span different levels of technicality from high-level introductions, to explicit explanations of methods.
-Although, most will probably be dumped from my own presentations, meaning they may be written for people with at least some technical background.
+Although, most will likely be dumped from adaptations of my own presentations, meaning they may be written for people with at least some technical background.